 The counseling process begins by scheduling an appointment.
-To do this, you can either:
+To do this, you will need to call the office at 610-683-4072 to schedule an initial consultation appointment.

 Assignments take into account your needs, concerns, and the times you are available for counseling.
-You will be contacted about your assignment within one week following your initial consultation.
-If it is determined that your needs would be better met off-campus, we will work with you to schedule an appointment with an off-campus provider.
+If it is determined that your needs would be better met off-campus, we will work with you to obtain referrals for an off-campus provider.

 All information and data of Counseling & Psychological Services is confidential and will not be disclosed to any other person or agency without the student's consent, except as required by law and professional ethics.
 Please request a copy of the CPS Informed Consent Form or ask to speak with a counselor for more information regarding exceptions to confidentiality.